 - Tanzania is home to the highest mountain in Africa – Mount Kilimanjaro.

-- at 14,750 square kilometres, Serengeti National Park can feel much less crowded than the Masai Mara National Reserve which is only 1,500 square kilometres in area.
+- At 14,750 square kilometres, Serengeti National Park can feel much less crowded than the Masai Mara National Reserve which is only 1,500 square kilometres in area.

 In conclusion …

 Generally speaking, the similarities between Kenya and Tanzania outweigh the differences between these two safari destinations.
-Therefore when choosing to go on safari to Kenya or Tanzania it typically comes down to these 3 key points:
+Therefore when choosing to go on a safari to Kenya or Tanzania it typically comes down to these 3 key points: